Tutorial for Python Inheritance – OOPs in python.

-By using inheritance, we can use existing methods and data members of one class into another.
-All inherited members/methods of a class become part of the new class.
+A programmer can use inheritance to use existing methods and data members of one class in another.
+All members/methods inherited from a base class are included in the derived class.

 Inheritance in Python with an example:

-The person class will have data members like name, age, and address.
-It will implement the methods for getting, setting, and printing to access, change, and print data members.
+The person class will include data members such as name, age, address, etc. Each member will be accessed, changed, and printed using the methods for getting, setting, and printing.

 class Person: